Nashville-Public-Library/talklib/README.md

 - cd into the talklib directory
 - run `pip install -r requirements.txt`
     - This will download all the 3rd party Python packages we're using
-    - Please note, this will install things globally. for the TL, that's likely what you want
+    - Please note, this will install things globally.
+For the TL, that's likely what you want
-    - if you only want to install things locally (for testing, etc.), use a virtual environment.
+    - If you only want to install things locally (for testing, etc.), use a virtual environment.

 ---